Why Do You Bleed When Shaving? What Causes It and How Can You Prevent It?

 Bleeding while shaving is not something you have to accept.

-In most cases, it comes down to your blade condition, shaving technique, and preparation.
+In most cases, it comes down to three key factors: blade condition, shaving technique, and preparation.

 By making a few simple adjustments, you can significantly improve your shaving experience: